 We love Airbnb and use it all over the world.

 Campsites can be found all over Scotland and wild camping is legal in most areas.
 If you are brave, why not stay in a bothy?

 Scotland uses the British pound (GBP £).
 For best rates see here.
 ATMs are widely available and all credit cards are accepted (with the exception of American Express which is less so).
 Tipping in Scotland is not essential but appreciated.

 We join Wales, Northern Ireland and England (which is not simply London) to make up Great Britain.
-It’s easy to cross the border though, here’s the cheapest way to get to London.
+It’s easy to cross the border by car, bus, train or flights.